dodgyrabbit/midi-ble-bridge/blog/001-getting-anything-to-work.md

 # Major lightbulb goes on moment

-Messing around with this stuff, you got confronted with weird errors, like
+Messing around with this stuff, you get confronted with weird errors, like

 ```console
 IDI to BLE Bridge